Robertgreenwood27/bookapp/content/chapter3.md

 He approached Draco's bearded dragon enclosure, tapping gently on the glass.
 Normally, this would bring the lizard scurrying forward, eager for attention.
 But now, Draco remained still, his eyes fixed on Arris with an wariness that felt like a physical blow.

 A wave of guilt and regret washed over Arris, momentarily pushing back the churning shadows within him.
-He reached for the latch of Draco's enclosure, desperate to prove to himself that nothing had fundamentally changed.

-As his fingers touched the metal, a small spark jumped from his skin.
-The latch gave a soft buzz, and Draco skittered backward, pressing himself against the far wall of his habitat.

-*No...
-I didn't mean to...
-I'm not trying to hurt them.
-I would never...*

-Arris pulled his hand back as if burned, his mind reeling.
-The shadows around him pulsed, responding to his distress.
-The lights in the room flickered, casting uneasy shadows across the walls.

 He backed out of the room, closing the door with shaking hands.
-In the hallway, he leaned against the wall, trying to catch his breath.
-The overhead light dimmed and brightened erratically, mirroring his turbulent emotions.

 *Control.
 I need control.
 But how can I control something I barely understand?*